Trauma and Emergency Care specialty profile

 Over 74,600 participants were recruited into injuries and emergencies research studies in 2018/19.
 We can support study teams and commercial partners with access to ‘hard to reach’ patient populations.
 We have mapped research infrastructure for pre-hospital care, emergency medicine and musculoskeletal trauma within England and the devolved nations, to highlight resource and aid site identification.
 We can also provide advice and guidance on recruitment strategies and approaches to overcoming potential barriers to successful study delivery.

 Regional teams have been developed which include injuries and emergencies research staff specifically trained in the recruitment and retention of study participants within this challenging environment.
-These efforts ensure that injuries and emergencies studies on the NIHR CRN Portfolio are consistently delivered successfully; in 2018/19, 100 per cent of the commercial studies we supported successfully reached their target number of participants within their specified timeframes.
+These efforts ensure that trauma and emergency care studies on the NIHR CRN Portfolio are consistently delivered successfully; in 2018/19, 100 per cent of the commercial studies we supported successfully reached their target number of participants within their specified timeframes.

 WOLLF (Wound Management of Open Lower Limb Fractures)